The Media Relations/Sports Information office at Tennessee Tech

 student-athletes, and also works closely with all of the

-The SID offices are located in the upper level of Eblen Center, in the Sports Information Suite.
-It can be reached from the South lobby.
+The SID offices are located on the main concourse of Eblen Center, while the video department is found in the Sports Information Suite in the upper level of the arena which can be reached from the South lobby.

 The TTU Sports Information Office, in conjunction with Presto Sports, presents official information on Tennessee Tech University Athletics at its official site, TTUsports.com.